LIVE

 Sources & Methodology

-Hooke’s Law formulas verified against Shigley’s Mechanical Engineering Design and Engineering Toolbox spring stiffness data.
+Hooke’s Law formulas verified against Engineering Toolbox spring stiffness data and Shigley’s Mechanical Engineering Design.
+Unit conversions verified against NIST standard reference data.

 📚